ehn-dcc-development/eu-dcc-business-rules/javascript/README.md

     $ yarn

-to download NPM-dependencies, and set up the [`out`](./out/) temporary directory.
+to download NPM-dependencies, and set up the [out](./out/) temporary directory.

 Most important/interesting thing is to run

-    $ node dist/run-rules.js
+    $ npm start

-to run all [these rules](../rules/EU-Level-business-rules.json) on all DGC payloads in the [dgc-testdata](https://github.com/eu-digital-green-certificates/dgc-testdata) repo.
+to run all [these rules](../rules/EU-Level-validation-rules.json) on all DGC payloads in the [dgc-testdata](https://github.com/eu-digital-green-certificates/dgc-testdata) repo.

 Code is written in TypeScript, with typings serving as documentation.